On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 How Much Does a Resale Permit Cost?

-The permit itself has no fees, but each local municipality collects a security deposit for tax payments.
+The permit itself has no registration or application fees, but each local municipality collects a security deposit for tax payments.

 8. Employee Health Permit